ArtifexSoftware/mupdf.js/docs/how-to-guide/node/page/index.rst

 Rotating Pages
 ---------------------

-Rotating a page involves updating keys on the associated `PDFObject`_ for the page.
+Rotating a page with :meth:`rotate` allows for 90 increment rotations on a page.

-The sample code below retrieves the `PDFObject`_ , then gets the current rotation value, then adds a 90 degree clockwise rotation it.

 |example_tag|

 .. code-block:: javascript

-    // Get the PDF object corresponding to the page const page_obj = page.getObject()

-    // get the current page rotation
-    var rotate = page_obj.getInheritable("Rotate")

-    // Update the Rotate value
-    page_obj.put("Rotate", rotate + 90)
+    // rotate a page 90 degrees anti-clockwise page.rotate(-90)

 .. note::